Update: Planning permission for Power Court has been

 However, these findings and concerns cannot mean that the pinnacle developments of Power Court & Newlands Park shouldn’t take place.
 After all, if C&R’s town

-Combined both of these developments will boast: A 21st century, 17,500-seater football stadium for Luton Town Football Club, a 1,800-capacity live music venue (the biggest in Beds, Herts and Bucks), New and enhanced public piazza meeting space, new bars, restaurants and leisure, high end and lifestyle retail units, hotels, a supermarket, 500,000 sq ft of high spec office space and green space.
+Combined both of these developments will boast: A 21st century, the 17,500-seater football stadium for Luton Town Football Club, a 1,800-capacity live music venue (the biggest in Beds, Herts and Bucks), New and enhanced public piazza meeting space, new bars, restaurants and leisure, high end and lifestyle retail units, hotels, a supermarket, 500,000 sq ft of high spec office space and green space.
 It would completely transform the way many view Luton today and could bring about much-needed investment into the area, making residents proud to live there.
-Regardless of the planning outcome on the 16 January 2019, growth and change is on the horizon and it can only get better from here.
+Regardless of the planning outcome on 16 January 2019, growth and change is on the horizon and it can only get better from here.